Stocks recover from a stumble on Wall Street and end higher

 AP Business Writers

-Bond yields rose.
-The yield on the 10-year Treasury, which influences interest rates on mortgages and other loans, rose to 3.30% from 3.27% late Tuesday.
-The two-year Treasury yield, which tends to track expectations for Fed action, rose to 3.49% from 3.44%.

-Interest rates policies were in sharp focus for investors as the European Central Bank made its largest-ever rate increase, in line with moves from the Fed and other central banks to fight inflation.
-The bank’s 25-member governing council raised its key benchmark by three-quarters of a percentage point Thursday.

-Meanwhile Fed Chair Jerome Powell reaffirmed the Fed’s commitment to keep rates high “until the job is done” in getting back down to its 2% goal.
+On the same day the European Central Bank delivered its big rate increase, Powell told a conference on monetary policy hosted by the Cato Institute, a think tank that promotes libertarian ideas, that the Fed would keep rates high “until the job is done” in getting inflation back down to its 2% goal.

-“There is a record of failed attempts to get inflation under control, which only raises the ultimate costs to society,” he said during a conference on monetary policy by the Cato Institute, a think tank that promotes libertarian ideas.
+“There is a record of failed attempts to get inflation under control, which only raises the ultimate costs to society,” Powell said.

-The central bank has already raised rates four times this year and markets expect it to deliver another jumbo-sized increase of three-quarters of a percentage point at its next meeting in two weeks.
+The Fed has already raised rates four times this year and markets expect it to deliver another jumbo-sized increase of three-quarters of a percentage point at its next meeting in two weeks.

+Powell “sounded very resolute in the (Fed’s) mission to squelch inflation, and as a result probably gave more credence to the possibility of a 75-basis point hike at the September meeting,” Stovall said.

 One of the Fed’s biggest fears is that households and businesses begin to expect inflation to stay high in the long term, which could lead them to start buying in a way that creates a vicious cycle making inflation even harder to shake.